deeplearning4j/deeplearning4j-docs/attention-memory-network.md

 ![Alt text](./img/correct_object.png)

 Above, a model highlights which pixels it is focusing on as it predicts the underlined word in the respective captions.
 Below, a language model highlights the words from one language, French, that were relevant as it produced the English words in the translation.
+As you can see, attention provides us with a route to interpretability.
+We can render attention as a heat map over input data such as words and pixels, and thus communicate to human operators how a neural network made a decision.
+(This could be the basis of a feedback mechanism whereby those humans tell the network to pay attention to certain features and not others.)

 ![Alt text](./img/attention_translation.png)

-## Navigating Complex Spaces

-If you tell your self-driving car to park itself "under the elm tree near the yellow house two blocks away where the curb is unmetered", how can the machine understanding the important parts of that complex and ambiguous instruction and map them to the physical world, which is submerged in noise?

-WIP

 ## Memory Networks

 You could say that attention networks are a kind of short-term memory that allocates attention over input features they have recently seen.
+Attention mechanisms are components of memory networks.

 Memory networks are a little different, but not too.
-They work with an external memory, and they are useful for, say, mapping questions as input to answers stored in that external memory.
+They work with external data storage, and they are useful for, say, mapping questions as input to answers stored in that external memory.

+That external data storage takes the place of the hidden state in an RNN.
+The memory acts as an embedding that the attention mechanism can alter, writing to the memory what it learns, and reading from it.
+While the hidden states of a recurrent neural network are a sequence of embeddings, memory is an accumulation of those embeddings (imagine performing max pooling on all your hidden states -- that would be like memory).

 ### <a name="beginner">Further Reading on Attention Networks</a>